And enter to win a brand to win a FREE brand diagnosis worth $20,000.

 Why Should You Care?

 Think of your brand‘s reputation as a raft adrift at sea.
-If you don’t guide the raft, it’s going to float wherever the ocean takes it, even if that’s not where you want to be.
+If you don’t guide the raft, it will float wherever the ocean takes it, even if that’s not where you want to be.
 Brand positioning is like a rudder.
 It’s how you guide your brand raft (reputation) where you want it to go.

-You can use your brand positioning to communicate your product’s value, boost brand awareness, or justify your pricing-to name a few.
-No matter how you use it, brand positioning can have a major impact on your bottom line.
+You can use your brand positioning to communicate your product’s value, boost brand awareness, or justify your pricing.
+No matter how you use it, brand positioning can majorly impact your bottom line.

 4 Ways to Create a Winning Brand Positioning Strategy